White Christmas Sangria

 There’s nothing like a pitcher of red sangria to gather all your wine lovers together during the holidays.
 It’s easy to make and can easily become a part of your dinner table centerpiece.
 But if you prefer a lighter, white sangria you’ll love this fun, festive white Christmas sangria!

-With delicate slices of green apple and pear, handfuls of ruby red cranberries, and fresh rosemary sprigs, it’s the perfect way to celebrate Christmas with beautiful red and green hues.
+With delicate slices of green apple and pear, handfuls of ruby red cranberries, and fresh rosemary sprigs, it’s the perfect accompaniment to Christmas dinner with beautiful red and green hues.
 All you need to do is slice the fruit, add it to a pitcher, and give it some time to chill.

 What’s In This Sangria?